Skip to content

 VLANs (Virtual Local Area Networks)

 VLANs provide logical segmentation at Layer 2 of the network stack, partitioning a single physical switch into multiple virtual segments.
-This is the most accessible starting point for small and mid-sized organizations — it requires managed switches but minimal additional hardware investment.
+This is the most accessible starting point for small and mid-sized organizations: it requires managed switches but minimal additional hardware investment.
+A typical small business implementation creates separate VLANs for employee workstations, guest Wi-Fi, servers, and IP cameras, isolating each group from the others at the switch level without purchasing additional hardware.

-Subnetting divides your IP address space into distinct networks, with routing rules and access control lists (ACLs) governing traffic between them.
+Subnetting divides your IP address space into distinct networks, with routing rules and access control lists governing traffic between them.
 VLANs and subnets are frequently deployed together: VLANs handle Layer 2 isolation while subnets provide the IP-level boundaries that firewalls and routers enforce.
+Together, they form the foundation of most enterprise segmentation architectures.

 Demilitarized Zone (DMZ)

-A dedicated buffer network segment that separates internet-facing systems — web servers, email gateways, remote access portals — from your internal network.
-Even if an attacker compromises a DMZ system, a second firewall stands between the DMZ and your internal environment, blocking direct access to internal servers and data.
+A DMZ is a dedicated buffer network segment that separates internet-facing systems, such as web servers, email gateways, and remote access portals, from your internal network.
+Even if an attacker compromises a system in the DMZ, a second firewall stands between the DMZ and your internal environment.
+This two-firewall design blocks direct access to internal servers even when a public-facing system is fully compromised.
+Every organization running public-facing services should have a DMZ.

 Microsegmentation